-Financially we were at best, okay stewards of God’s money.
+Financially, we were at best, just okay stewards of God’s money.
 Frankly we blew a lot of money eating out, on entertainment, and more.
 We didn’t save much and we avoided the topic of budgeting.
 We hated the thought of financial restraint.
 We had travel benefits from our jobs at the airline and so we spent extra money traveling whenever we could.

 When we began to have children, that all changed.
 Renee wanted to quit her job which I agreed to.
 Our income was cut by more than half since Renee made more money than me at that time.
 We were soon financially strapped and on the edge of financial woes.
 As we prayed, God led me to starting a commercial painting company to bring in additional income.
 It added a lot of work to my life but I wasn’t afraid of hard work.
 I wanted to be a good provider and this greatly helped with our finances.